Kano State Polytechnic: Schools/Departments

 The Central Administration is the heart of the school where administrative issues of the school are carried out and it is located along Bayero University, Kano (BUK) Road.

 On 20 July 2020, Kano State Polytechnic presented two automatic handwashing machines constructed by its staff and students to the Kano State Government.

+Fire incident

+The 19th of February 2020 there was a fire incident in the school at the department of economics that caused damage to properties.